 Throughout his career, Shaver lived a life as close to the bone as the hard-living loveable losers, misfits and maladjusted narrators of his cowboy songs.
-When he was 21, he lost the index and middle fingers of his right hand in a sawmill accident and had to relearn how to play the guitar, married one of his wives three separate times and once drove his car through the plate-glass window of a car dealership.
+Here, we look back on some of his best.

 As legend has it, the seeds of Waylon Jennings’ Honky Tonk Heroes album were first sown in March 1972 in Austin, Texas, at the Dripping Springs Reunion music festival.